changeworld/azure-docs.ja-jp/articles/virtual-network/virtual-networks-create-vnetpeering-arm-portal.md

 <properties
-   pageTitle="Azure ポータルを使用した VNet ピアリングの作成 | Microsoft Azure" description="Resource Manager で Azure ポータルを使用して仮想ネットワークを作成する方法を説明します。" services="virtual-network"
+   pageTitle="Create VNet Peering using the Azure portal | Microsoft Azure" description="Learn how to create a virtual network using the Azure portal in Resource Manager." services="virtual-network" documentationCenter="" authors="NarayanAnnamalai"
-   documentationCenter=""
-   authors="NarayanAnnamalai"